-In 1987, at age 28, he was made lead counsel of the Lone Star Steel Toxic Tort Litigation, an occupational disease case involving over 5000 steelworkers against 600 companies that supplied products to the steel mill where he recovered over $150 million for his clients.
+In 1987, at age 28, he was made lead counsel of the Lone Star Steel Toxic Tort Litigation, an occupational disease case involving over 5000 steelworkers against 600 companies that supplied products to the steel mill.

-While in his 30’s, he was also lead counsel representing over 300 rubber workers at the Red River Army Depot in Hooks, Texas who sued equipment suppliers and rubber companies for occupational cancers and lung diseases that resulted in recoveries totaling over $44 million.
+While in his 30’s, he was also lead counsel representing over 300 rubber workers at the Red River Army Depot in Hooks, Texas who sued equipment suppliers and rubber companies for occupational cancers and lung diseases.

 More recently, Nelson represented the inventor of the process banks use to electronically clear checks in a series of patent-infringement cases against some of the largest and most powerful banks in the United States for patent infringement.
-In that litigation, he and two other lawyers in his firm obtained a judgment against U.S. Bank for $54 million, and Nelson and his firm ultimately recovered over $350 million for his client.
+In that litigation, he and two other lawyers in his firm obtained a judgment against U.S. Bank.

-Nelson was lead counsel in a class action against Phelps Dodge Corporation for lead, arsenic and cadmium contamination of homes in Blackwell, Oklahoma that resulted in a settlement valued at over $150 million, and more importantly resulted in the clean-up of 100’s of homes in the town that had been contaminated with lead, arsenic, and cadmium.
+Nelson was lead counsel in a class action against Phelps Dodge Corporation for lead, arsenic and cadmium contamination of homes in Blackwell, Oklahoma that resulted in the clean-up of 100’s of homes in the town that had been contaminated with lead, arsenic, and cadmium.

 Nelson has served on the national steering committees of several defective drug and medical device mass tort cases.